kandeya/dev-leisure/Development and leisure.md

 There are, of course, significant differences between the objects of Jeffrey's study and Chakrabarty's analysis.
 Chakrabarty's socially prominent upper- and upper-middle class subjects were perhaps far removed from the sense of temporal desolation that colors the lives of Jeffrey's younger, less socially powerful interlocutors.
 Yet a similar anxiety haunts the descriptions of both kinds of "hanging out": that of purpose, that of direction.
 The colonial Victorian criticism of of *adda* centered around its very non-productivity, its proximity to idleness that, as a social practice, lay distinct from the separation of home, work and leisure[^12].

-Jeffrey's informants are also ambivalent about the practice of *adda*,
+Jeffrey's informants are also ambivalent about the practice of *adda*, as they tell him---they refer semi-humorously to themselves as *bekar*, which Jeffrey translates as "not at work", connotative of worthlessness and uselessness as well.
+They make jokes about themselves, about their aimlessness, and their wandering.
+It might seem, from this ironic self-deprecation and their sarcastic ribaldry with Jeffrey that *adda* is truly purposeless, truly without a goal or center of any kind.
+But, as Jeffrey points out, this is not exactly the case. *Adda*, Jeffrey says

 [^1]: Lefebvre, Henri. *Critique of Everyday Life: Volume 1*. p.
 34. Verso.